.

 But during that 15 year 'drought' in fiction writing, we were blessed with a daughter. . . and another boy.
 Ha!

-Our oldest son was 17 when our youngest was born.
-Which meant I was planning for college and washing diapers at the same time.
-If I had been writing at the time, I could have filled a library with anecdotal stories of how my newly sprouted gray hairs came to be!
+Our oldest son was 17 when our youngest was born, which meant I was planning for college and washing diapers at the same time.
+If I'd been writing at the time, I could've filled a library with anecdotal stories of how my newly sprouted gray hairs came to be!

 But it wasn't until Travis's health was well in hand, our oldest three were young men with wives of their own, that I contemplated what life would look like if I dusted off those old manuscripts. . .